Still have questions? Leave a comment

 Every character in the novel represents a bigger idea.
 Ralph represents democratic ideals, Jack symbolizes autocracy and barbarianism, while Piggy portrays scientific thinking and rationalism.
 The novel is a moral and political allegory portraying a struggle between good and evil, democracy, and a dictatorial mindset.

 Anticlimax refers to a sudden shift from a significant or intense moment to a less important or trivial one.
 This shift can create a sense of disappointment, contrast, or even humor after a tense moment.
 Authors also sometimes resolve the conflict easily in the novel, resulting in an anticlimax for the readers.
 This literary device subverts the audience’s expectations by including unexpected developments or consequences in the plot.
+Anticlimax can evoke emotion by subverting expectations and create tension by leading readers to anticipate a different outcome.

-Example: The Catcher in the Rye by J.D Salinger
+Example: The Catcher in the Rye by J.D.
+Salinger

 Readers expect a definite resolution at the end of the novel.
 However, the ending is left ambiguous by the author.
 While Holden expresses happiness on seeing his sister Phoebe, he later says that he misses everyone.
 Towards the novel’s end, Holden confesses how he still doesn’t understand what he is feeling and why.
 Through Holden’s words, Salinger subverts the readers’ expectations of a definite resolution about Holden.